saharmor/whisper-playground/README.md

 1. Have [`Conda`](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) and [`Yarn`](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable) on your device
 2. Clone or fork this repository
 3. Install the backend and frontend environment `sh install_playground.sh`
+4. Review config.py to make sure the transcription device and compute type match your setup
-4. Run the backend `cd backend && python server.py`
+5. Run the backend `cd backend && python server.py`
-5. In a different terminal, run the React frontend `cd interface && yarn start`
+6. In a different terminal, run the React frontend `cd interface && yarn start`

 # Parameters